rmsrosa/nbbinder/docs/source/Usage.md

 - `core_navigators` is a list of strings, where each element is the filename of a Jupyter notebook that you want to appear in the navigator bar, in between the links to the *previous* and the *next* notebooks.
 This is useful for direct links to the **Table of Contents** and the **Bibliography**, for instance.
 If it is not provided, it is assumed to be an empty list, and nothing is showed in between the links for the *previous* and *next* notebooks.

-- `app_to_notes_path` is a non-required argument, with the name of the folder in which both the `toc_nb_name` file and the collection of all notebooks to be listed in the table of contents are expected to be.
+- `path_to_notes` is a non-required argument, with the name of the folder in which both the `toc_nb_name` file and the collection of all notebooks to be listed in the table of contents are expected to be.
 It should be either an absolute path or a path relative from where the code is being ran.
-If `app_to_notes_path` is not given, it is assumed to be the current directory.
+If `path_to_notes` is not given, it is assumed to be the current directory.

 - `user` is the username of the owner of the github repository which the notebooks belong to, if they do belong to one.
 It defaults to a blank string.